Information for members

 The Senior Common Room is in the Main Building.
 Tea and coffee is available from the kitchen adjoining the Old Hall (next to the SCR) at all times.

 Sherry and port is available.
 This should be signed for and is charged to battels.
+The book is in the drawer of the desk.

 A selection of newspapers and periodicals are available to all SCR members.
 These should not be removed from the SCR.
 If you do need to ‘borrow’ a periodical urgently, please return it as soon as possible!
 Members can opt to have older copies of a designated periodical deposited in their pigeonholes, with agreement from the SCR.
+(These hard copies can still be accessed by arrangement).

 As well as SCR charges, the termly battels will include other items, such as wine purchases and book purchases under the Blackwell’s agreement.

 Wine may be purchased from the College cellar.
 The key to the cellar is available from the Porter’s Lodge and you will also need to use your electronic fob to gain entry.
 A cellar slip should be completed for all wine purchased.
-Advice on this can be sought from the Bar & Cellar Manager.
+Advice on this can be sought from the Bar & Cellar Manager (Alvaro).
 Wine purchased will then be charged to battels.

 Your mail can be collected at any time from the Porter’s Lodge, where a pigeon hole will have been organised for you.
 Mail is not delivered to the College during the University’s Christmas and Easter closed periods.